 After wrapping service valve with a wet cloth, tubing set can be brazed to service valve using either silver bearing or non-silver bearing brazing material.
 Do not use soft solder (materials which melt below 800°F/427°C).
 Braze joints using a Sil-Fos or Phos-copper alloy.

 Consult local code requirements.

 Some outdoor units contain a mechanical fitting at the liquid distributor.
 This connection is not field serviceable and should not be disturbed.
-For Liquid Service Valve - Braze lineset to adapter tube BEFORE bolting adapter to valve.
-This helps prevent overheating and damage to

-For Vapor Service Valve - remove valve core from schrader port on Service Valve BEFORE brazing.
-This helps prevent overheating and damage to valve seals (refer to Fig. 5).
+For Vapor Service Valve, remove valve core from schrader port on Service Valve BEFORE brazing.
+This helps prevent overheating and damage to valve seals (refer to Fig. 3).
 Replace valve core when brazing is completed.

-Fig. 5 - Vapor Service Valve
+Fig. 3 - Vapor Service Valve